You are here

 2. Log files

-Each time our websites are accessed, usage data is transmitted by the respective Internet browser and stored in log files, the so-called “server log files”.
+Each time our websites are accessed, usage data is transmitted by the respective Internet browser and stored in log files for the duration of 6 months, the so-called “server log files”.
 The stored data records are technically necessary to display the websites to you and contain the following data:

 • Browser type and browser version,